diehlpk/diehlpk.github.io/cv/index.md

 * Computational Mathematics

 1. An overview for coupling finite elements with peridynamics
-1. Quasistatic Fracture using Nonlinear-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix, (submitted), [Preprint](https://engrxiv.org/3je6b/)
+1. Quasistatic Fracture using Nonlinear-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix, (accepted), [Preprint](https://engrxiv.org/3je6b/)
 1. A Fracture Multiscale Model for Peridyanmic enrichment within the partition of unity method: Part I, (submitted), [Preprint](https://arxiv.org/abs/2108.02336)
-1. Coupling approaches for classical linear elasticity and bond-based peridynamic models, (accepted), [Preprint](https://arxiv.org/abs/2203.09934)
 1. State-based Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
+1. The Peridigm Meshfree Peridynamics Code
+1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes

 * Computer Science

 1. Quantifying Overheads in Charm++ and HPX using Task Bench, (submitted)
 1. Distributed, combined CPU and GPU profiling within HPX using APEX
 1. Evaluating and Improving Shared Memory Performance of HPX and OpenMP using Task Bench, (submitted)
+1. Quantifying Overheads in HPX via Task Bench on AMD and A64FX CPUs

 ###### Journal articles